dewittkane/table-legacy/NOTES.md

-[] - Add Modal Confirmation to Log a Game Page
+[x] - Add Modal Confirmation to Log a Game Page
 [xxx] - Paginate search results
 [x] - Delete row button from Log a Game Page
 [xxx] - security, only view game instance page if you are a participant